broadinstitute/gnomad-browser/docs/SV_docs/sv-effect_CG.md

 ### Disclaimer

-Given the context specificity of gene expression and cis-regulation, it is certain that not all CG SVs will result in increased expression of their duplicated genes.
+Given the context specificity of gene expression and cis-regulation, it uncertain that all CG SVs will result in increased expression of their duplicated genes.

 Just like for SNVs & indels, please [carefully inspect each CG SV before interpretation](https://broad.io/gnomad_drugs), particularly in the context of [which exons and transcripts the SV overlaps](https://broad.io/tx_annotation).